localz/Spots-Push-iOS-SDK/README.md

 ## Requirements

 - iOS 8 or newer to use SpotzPushSDK
-- iOS 10 or newer to use rich notifications such as titles, images, and other interactive content (optional)
+- iOS 10 or newer to use SpotzPushSDK rich notifications (titles, images, resets, and other interactive content)

 # Getting Started